munificent/craftinginterpreters/book/optimization.md

 generates the right CPU instruction to perform an IEEE floating-point equality.

 Our new representation breaks that by defining Value to be a uint64_t.
-If we want to be *fully* compliant with IEEE 754, we need to handle this case:
+If we want to be *fully* compliant with IEEE 754, we need to handle this case.

 ^code nan-equality (1 before, 1 after)